zl-cs/llm_parallelisms.c/parallelisms/README.md

-# Spelled out implementation of LLM parallelisms in Pure C
+# Spelled out implementation of LLM parallelisms in pure C

 You like [makemore](https://github.com/karpathy/makemore/tree/master)?
 You like [llm.c](https://github.com/karpathy/llm.c)?
 You love `parallelisms`!